EthanWng97/ray-mapreduce-kmeans/README.md

 - [x] Learn the 2D photo classification (TensorFlow ver.) and Use Ray to modify this network structure
 - [x] Learn the 2D photo classification (CNN ver.) and Use Ray to modify this network structure
 - [x] Learn the 3D photo classification and use Ray again to modify the network structure.
+- [x] Use the basic sklearn clustering algorithm to process the data
+- [x] Use Ray Api to build a MapReduce Pipeline
+- [x] Implement basic distributed clustering algorithm on top of MapReduce Pipeline above
 ## To do list
-- [ ] Use workers instead of one worker to train the data.
-(Learn the data transmission between workers)
+- [ ] ~~Use workers instead of one worker to train the data.
+(Learn the data transmission between workers)~~
 - [ ] ~~Change the data structure of 3D photo into Tensor and Use advanced tensor processing algorithms to classify the multi-media data.~~
     > ~~A Tucker Deep Computation Model for Mobile Multimedia Feature Learning~~
-- [ ] Use Ray to enhance the above network (network structure and run by many workers)
+- [ ] ~~Use Ray to enhance the above network (network structure and run by many workers)~~
+- [ ] Use various optimization methods to improve distributed clustering algorithm
+- [ ] Compare results between sklearn, pyspark and ray

 ## My Blog
 [Distributed System Catalog](https://nave.work/categories/Distributed-System)